MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-custom-features.md

 1. Rename the prefab to "MyDefaultVoices".

+## Create a new custom Voice Setting

-    We don't want to use any of the existing Voice Settings in this prefab so we'll make a new one.
+We don't want to use any of the existing Voice Settings in this Collection so we'll make a new Voice Setting and then add it to the Collection.

 1. In Project window #1, navigate to the **Packages** > **Microsoft Mesh Audio Zones** > **VoiceSetting** folder and then expand it.
 1. Drag the **LowAttenuation** Voice Setting prefab from Project window #1 and then drop it on the **My Voice Settings** folder in Project window #2.